-Epson P800 vs Canon Pro 1000 | Clear Winner | Read This Before Buying
+Epson P800 Vs Canon Pro 1000 | Best A2 Photo Printer

 - Does not feature a spectrophotometer, and ink tanks are on the smaller side

-This printer is all about making your print experience more intuitive and is focussed on making sure your photos come out top-notch.
-The specialised software, the 11 ink plus Chroma Optimiser ink system, and the widest color gamut of any printer on the market make the PRO-1000 much more desirable and interesting than most other photo printers out there.
+This printer is all about making your print experience more intuitive and is focused on making sure your photos come out top-notch.
+The specialized software, the 11 ink plus Chroma Optimiser ink system, and the widest color gamut of any printer on the market make the PRO-1000 much more desirable and interesting than most other photo printers out there.

 - Anti-Clogging Technology: The Fine print head...